OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x22-1.md

 - configuring the used third party networking libraries to pin certificates,
 - use plugins to achieve certificate pinning for hybrid apps.

-Chapter ["Certificate pinning without Android Network Security Configuration"]("../../../Document/0x05g-Testing-Network-Communication.md#certificate-pinning-without-android-network-security-configuration") explains in more detail how this can be achieved in the app.
+Chapter [Certificate pinning without Android Network Security Configuration]("../../../Document/0x05g-Testing-Network-Communication.md#certificate-pinning-without-android-network-security-configuration") explains in more detail how this can be achieved in the app.

 The goal of this test is to check if any certificate pinning exists.